Fill form to unlock content

 “With the OpenVINO toolkit, the results have been impressive, enabling us to move from supporting three cameras to 14 with one developer, in under three weeks,” he said.
 “We will be able to fully scale our solutions to the edge with the right performance per dollar while leveraging Intel® Movidius™ Myriad™ VPU and Intel® FPGA solutions.”

-Finally, the flexibility afforded by OpenVINO ensures that innoVi software can operate with a broader set of surveillance equipment, now and in the future.
+Finally, the flexibility afforded by OpenVINO ensures that innoVi software can operate with a broader set of equipment, now and in the future.
 Not only are Agent Vi’s algorithms compatible with a broader set of compute architectures, they’re also future-proofed against infrastructure upgrades that have historically required re-engineered software.

 Not only did this ease integration with existing on-premises environments and compute platforms, it also future-proofed the solution against infrastructure upgrades that often require new or modified software.

-In short, innoVi was primed for massive scalability in smart city surveillance applications like public safety, critical infrastructure monitoring, and traffic management.
+In short, innoVi was primed for massive scalability in smart city applications like public safety, critical infrastructure monitoring, and traffic management.

 Deeper Learning for Smarter Cities